History of the Chicken Dance Song- How did Ducks became Chickens?

 Oktoberfest Party Ideas- Plan An Oktoberfest Party!

 Even if you can’t make it to Munich, you can still celebrate!
 Plan an Oktoberfest Party at home with these Oktoberfest Theme Party Ideas!
-All you need is Beer, food music and some fun Oktoberfst party supplies/ decorations to get everyone in the mood!
-You can go big… and rent a tent, hire a band, and tap a keg or two….…
+All you need is beer, food, music, and some fun Oktoberfest party supplies/ decorations to get everyone in the mood!
+You can go big!
+Rent a tent, hire a band, and tap a keg or two.
+Or…